Information for Schools and Community Organizations

 Frequently asked questions

-• 10 hours of one-on-one peer-tutoring sessions
+– Tutors complete a minimum of 10 hours of one-on-one peer-tutoring sessions

 L2L programming can start at various points during the school year.
 The latest recommended start date for an L2L program is January for elementary schools, and February for semestered secondary schools.
 With 2-3 training sessions for tutors, at least 10 of peer-tutoring sessions, 3 mid-program review meetings, a final review meeting, and celebration, each L2L program takes at least a couple months from start to finish.